Shodunkeesther/DSA-AMAZON-CAPSTONE-PROJECT/README.md

 The primary source of data used is Amazon case study.xlsx from DSA CAPSTONE PROJECT FILE

 ## Tools used
-- Data cleaning
+- Data cleaning with MS EXCEL
-- Data collection
+- Data collection with MS EXCEL
-- Building of pivot table
+- Building of pivot table with MS EXCEL
-- Building of the Dashboard
+- Building of the Dashboard with MS EXCEL

 ## Data Cleaning and Preparation

+In the initial phase of the Data cleaning and preparations, the following were performed!
 - Data loading and inspection
 - Handling missing variables
 - Data cleaning and formating